A precise determination of the top-quark pole mass: Introduction

 \section{Introduction}

 The top-quark is the heaviest particle of the Standard Model (SM), and its mass is one of the fundamental parameters within the SM.
 The large top-quark mass implies a strong top-quark Yukawa coupling to the Higgs boson, playing a special role in testing the electroweak symmetry breaking mechanism and for the search of new physics beyond the SM.
-The top quark decays before hadronization, and one can determine its mass by directly measuring its decay products.
+The top quark decays before hadronization, and one can determine its mass by directly measuring its decay products~\cite{Dalitz:1992np}.
 Such measurements allow for the direct extraction of the top-quark mass ($m_t$), which however, relies heavily on the detailed reconstruction of the kinematics and reconstruction efficiency~\cite{Chatrchyan:2013haa, Aaboud:2016000}.
 In 2014, a combination of measurements of the top-quark mass performed by the CDF and D0 experiments at the Tevatron collider and the ATLAS and CMS experiments at the Large Hadron Collider (LHC) gives~\cite{ATLAS:2014wva}, $m_t=173.34\pm0.76$ GeV.
 The direct measurements are based on analysis techniques which use top-pair events provided by Monte Carlo (MC) simulation for different assumed values of the top quark mass.
-Applying these techniques to data yields a mass quantity corresponding to the top quark mass scheme implemented in the MC, thus it is referred as the ``MC mass".
-Theoretical arguments suggest that the top-quark MC mass is within $\sim 1$ GeV of its pole mass~\cite{Buckley:2011ms}, and thus its use has a negligible effect on the determination of pole mass~\cite{Khachatryan:2016mqs, Fleming:2007qr} \footnote{The position of the pole in the quark propagator is defined as its pole mass, and the on-shell quark propagator has no infrared divergences in perturbation theory, it thus provides a perturbative definition of the quark mass~\cite{Tarrach:1980up, Kronfeld:1998di}.}.
-Thus in our present calculations, we shall as usual directly take the determined top-quark MC mass by the experimental groups as the value of top-quark pole mass.
+Applying those techniques to data yields a mass quantity corresponding to the top quark mass scheme implemented in the MC, thus it is referred as the ``MC mass".